 The school-building program ceased in 1932.
-The Depression had had its effect on the Fund itself, but more important, Rosenwald and the Fund administrator agreed that the next step needed to be investment in teacher development.
-For that reason, the Rosenwald Fund shifted to supporting advanced education for teachers, paying for needed supplies, and eventually funding fellowships in various careers for African-Americans who were pursuing their dreams.
+The Depression had its effect on the Fund itself, but more important, Rosenwald and the Fund administrator agreed that the next step needed to be investment in teacher development.
+For that reason, the Rosenwald Fund shifted to supporting advanced education for teachers, paying for needed supplies, and eventually funding fellowships in various careers for Blacks who were pursuing their dreams.

 The final construction tally was 4977 schools, 217 teachers homes, and 163 shop buildings.

 Rosenwald felt strongly that community needs change and that charitable giving should be re-visited periodically.
 For that reason, he established that his death, which occurred in 1932, was to trigger dispersal of funds.
 Within 25 years of Julius Rosenwald’s death, he specified that the the Fund should be down to zero and officially shuttered.

 By 1948—the target year—the Fund had given away more than $70 million.

 Today the schools are now referred to as The Rosenwald Schools, but this was not a term used during Rosenwald’s lifetime.
 His gift was about each school, He felt that communities more readily adopted schools that had no names.
 He knew the gifts he gave were not about Julius Rosenwald.
 “If no name is used it belongs to the people.”

 In addition to the school-building program, Rosenwald continued to give to Jewish causes and settlement houses.
 He also wanted Chicago to have a Museum of Science and Industry, which he funded.
 By his request, his name was not used in naming the museum.

 He funded one-third of the litigation costs of Brown v.
 Board of Education, and he gave generously to the University of Chicago, which was near his home.